Credit limit

 Exposure formula

-Exposure = outstanding invoiced balance + non-invoiced commitments - available credit memos - pending payments + current order value
+Exposure = outstanding invoiced balance + non-invoiced commitments + posted metered usage (when credit limit validation for metered usage is enabled) - available credit memos - pending payments + current order value + metered usage

 A transaction can be blocked when exposure would exceed the credit limit after including the purchase being attempted.